Computing secure key rates for quantum key distribution with untrusted devices: Results

 where $H$ is the von Neumann entropy {(which reduces to the Shannon entropy for $H(A_0|B_0)$)}.
 This can be intuitively interpreted as the difference between Eve's and Bob's uncertainty about Alice's measurement $\X{0}$.

-The $H(\X{0}|\Y{0})$ term in Eq.~\eqref{dwbound} can be computed based on the expected behaviour of the devices (see~\cite{eatqkd} for more details), so the main challenge here is to reliably bound $H(\X{0}|E)$ using the expected statistics.
-More specifically, suppose the protocol involves estimating parameters of the form $l_j = \sum_{abxy} c_{abxy}^{(j)} \mathrm{Pr}(ab|xy)$ for some coefficients $c_{abxy}^{(j)}$, where $\mathrm{Pr}(ab|xy)$ is the probability of obtaining outcomes $(a,b)$ from measurements $(\X{x},\Y{y})$ (e.g.~these parameters could be Bell inequalities in a DI scenario).
-Let $\pvm{a}{x}$ denote the projector\footnote{Without loss of generality~\cite{SM}, we assume all measurements are projective by using an appropriate Naimark dilation.} corresponding to an outcome $a$ of Alice's measurement $\X{x}$, and analogously, let $\pvm{b}{y}$ denote Bob's measurement projectors.
-The task is then to find lower bounds on
+The $H(\X{0}|\Y{0})$ term in Eq.~\eqref{dwbound} can be computed based on the expected behaviour of the devices (see~\cite{eatqkd} for more details), so the main challenge here is to reliably bound $H(\X{0}|E)$ using the observed statistics.
+More specifically, suppose the protocol estimates parameters of the form $l_j = \sum_{abxy} c_{abxy}^{(j)} \mathrm{Pr}(ab|xy)$ for some coefficients $c_{abxy}^{(j)}$, where $\mathrm{Pr}(ab|xy)$ is the probability of obtaining outcomes $(a,b)$ from measurements $(\X{x},\Y{y})$ (e.g.~these parameters could be Bell inequalities in a DI scenario).
+Without loss of generality (see Sec.~V of the Supplement) we assume all measurements are projective by taking an appropriate Naimark dilation.
+For simplicity, we take the systems to be finite-dimensional; however, we do not impose any upper bound on the dimension.
+Let $\pvm{a}{x}$ denote the projector corresponding to an outcome $a$ of Alice's measurement $\X{x}$, and analogously, let $\pvm{b}{y}$ denote Bob's measurement projectors.
+Our task is to find lower bounds on

-where $L_j = \sum_{abxy} c_{abxy}^{(j)} \pvm{a}{x} \otimes \pvm{b}{y}$, and the infimum takes place over $\psi_{ABE}$ and any uncharacterized measurements (which may be some or all of the measurements, for 1sDI and DI scenarios respectively).
-This is a non-convex optimization (even after applying the approach from~\cite{coles16}), and the dimensions of any uncharacterized measurements could be arbitrarily large\footnote{In our proofs, we will assume all systems have finite dimension, but our bounds are independent of these dimensions.}, hence there is no \textit{a priori} guarantee that any specific dimension suffices to find the minimum.
-Our central result is a method to tackle this task despite its difficulties, which we achieve by proving the following theorem: \begin{theorem} For a DI scenario as described, the minimum value of $H(\X{0}|E)$ (in base $\base$), subject to constraints $\langle L_j \rangle_{\rho_{AB}} = l_j$ with $L_j = \sum_{abxy} c_{abxy}^{(j)} \pvm{a}{x} \otimes \pvm{b}{y}$, is lower-bounded by
+where $L_j = \sum_{abxy} c_{abxy}^{(j)} \pvm{a}{x} \otimes \pvm{b}{y}$, and the infimum takes place over $\psi_{ABE}$ and any uncharacterized measurements (which may be some or all of the measurements, for 1sDI or DI scenarios).
+This is a non-convex optimization (even after applying the approach from~\cite{coles16}), and the dimensions of any uncharacterized measurements could be arbitrarily large, hence there is no \textit{a priori} guarantee that any specific dimension suffices to find the minimum.
+Our central result is a method to tackle this task despite its challenges, which we achieve by proving the following theorem: